elu1652/Tomasulo-Simulator/README.md

 - `events`

 The trace is intentionally additive: newer visualizer panels use newer fields, while older trace files without those fields should still load without crashing.

+Newer traces include RS used/capacity information and FP pipeline rows/stages for the frontend.

 ---